WeebNetsu/yt-playlist-bgm-player/README.md

 ## How to update

-If the application has a new version, just download it and put the executable isnide your `$HOME/bin` directory.
+If the application has a new version, just download it and put the executable inside your `$HOME/bin` directory.

 <span id="compilingTheCode"></span>